Boost teamwork in the hybrid workplace with Slack

 If the scheduling of a Zoom chat to get to know that new hire keeps falling to the bottom of your to-do list, the Donut app can help.
 Donut introduces people who don’t know each other well on teams of all sizes via direct messages and encourages them to meet for a variety of purposes:

-- Learning: run peer mentorship programmes and match code review pals or sales demo buddies
+- Learning: run peer mentorship programs and match code review pals or sales demo buddies

-- Discussion groups: organise discussions on such topics as diversity, equity and inclusion, and support employee resource groups
+- Discussion groups: organize discussions on such topics as diversity, equity and inclusion, and support employee resource groups

-- New hires: connect new hires through onboarding buddies, new-starter lunches or job shadowing
+- New hires: connect new hires through onboarding buddies, new-hire lunches, or job shadowing

 Set up a channel like #sales-virtual-coffee or even cross-department channels like #eng-meet-sales, and Donut will pair teammates via direct messages.

 Not sure where to start the conversation with your Donut match?
-Add your favourite things to your Donut profile so the app can help you find common ground, sharing fun facts like favourite foods, hobbies and more.
+Add your favorite things to your Donut profile so the app can help you find common ground, sharing fun facts like favorite foods, hobbies and more.

 Create opportunities to connect with execs in AMAs

-When you understand how your work fits into the bigger picture, it’s easier to act with purpose and feel energised.
-Hosting a live ‘ask me anything’ (AMA) session in Slack creates a forum for your team to connect with executives.
-With a low-friction process of submitting questions directly in Slack, anyone is empowered to ask a question – no need to speak up on a video call.
+When you understand how your work fits into the bigger picture, it’s easier to act with purpose and feel energized.
+Hosting a live “Ask Me Anything” (AMA) session in Slack creates a forum for your team to connect with executives.
+With a low-friction process of submitting questions directly in Slack, anyone is empowered to ask a question—no need to speak up on a video call.

-McAfee is one organisation that uses AMA sessions so that the broader team can take a break from the day-to-day to recharge and learn about vision.
+McAfee is one organization that uses AMA sessions so the broader team can take a break from the day-to-day to recharge and learn about vision.
 More than 1,000 employees joined an #exec-ama channel to hear from an executive and get to know him on a deeper level.

 Intrigued?
 You can build your own AMA process using Workflow Builder.
 Create a private form for anyone to submit a question that you can automatically route to the AMA team.
-Once that team reviews the submissions – skipping redundant questions and prioritising what’s most relevant – they can post queries in an #exec-ama channel for the executive to answer in real time.
+Once that team reviews the submissions—skipping redundant questions and prioritizing what’s most relevant—they can post queries in an #exec-ama channel for the executive to answer in real time.

 Cultivate rituals to keep your team connected over the distance